-The main focus of our evaluation is to determine the similarity between two traffic streams observed by a target peer: a normal request traffic stream, and a request traffic stream with injected bursts of proactive requests.
+The main focus of our evaluation is to determine the similarity between two traffic streams observed by a target peer: a normal application traffic stream, and an application traffic stream with injected bursts of proactive requests.
 We propose three models of application traffic: a preset anonymous rate, a per-hour anonymous rate, and a per-set-of-transactions anonymous rate.
-A request stream is modeled as a series of binary values, a '0' represents an open transaction and a '1' represents an anonymous transaction.
-Out of the three candidate metrics described in Section 3, we choose the absolute difference (AD) metric for our experiments.
+A traffic stream is modeled as a series of binary values, a "0" represents an open transaction and a "1" represents an anonymous transaction.

+Out of the three candidates described in Section 3, we choose the Absolute Difference (AD) metric for our experiments.
 First, the weighted Euclidean distance does not apply to our data set, since we give equal weight to all data values.
-Second, because our data streams are composed of binary values, the square distance and AD metrics will produce identical results.
+Second, because our data streams are composed of binary values, the square distance and absolute difference metrics will produce identical results.

-Let Ha(j) represent the histogram bin value of j consecutive 1's in the application traffic.
-That is, Ha(1) would be the frequency count of single 1's in the traffic stream; Ha(2) would be the frequency count of two consecutive 1's in the stream; and so on.
-Similarly, let Hp(j) represent the histogram bin value of j consecutive 1's in the application stream with proactive bursts.
-We define the AD metric as
+Let Ha(j) represent the histogram bin value of the j consecutive 1s in the application traffic.
+That is, Ha(1) would be the frequency count of single 1s in the traffic stream; Ha(2) would be the frequency count of two consecutive 1s in the stream; and so on.
+Similarly, let Hp(j) represent the histogram bin value of j consecutive 1s in the application stream with proactive bursts.
+We define the Absolute Difference (AD) metric as:

-$$AD = \sum{j=1}^{N} |Ha(j) - Hp(j)|$$ (1)
+$$AD = \sum{j=1}^{N} |Ha(j) - Hp(j)|$$

-The maximum number of histogram bins is represented by N. This maximum number of bins would be equal to the window size at the target peer because the target could observe a stream of consecutive 1's equal in length to the window size.
-The smallest values of the AD metric represent the best similarity of the two data streams.
-Therefore, a good proactive reputation generation scheme is one that ensures low AD values.
+The maximum number of histogram bins is represented by N. This maximum number of bins would be equal to the window size at the target peer because the target could observe a stream of consecutive 1s equal in length to the window size.
+The smallest values of the absolute difference metric represent the best similarity of the two data streams.
+Therefore, a good proactive reputation generation scheme is one that ensures low absolute difference values.

-4.2.
-Simulation-based experiments
+4.2 Simulation-Based Experiments

 Our first set of experiments evaluates the preset anonymous rate model.
-In this model, each peer in the network transacts anonymously at a predefined rate, X. This rate varies from 10 to 70% of the total number of transactions.
+In this model, each peer in the network transacts anonymously at a predefined rate, X. This rate varies from 10% to 70% of the total number of transactions.